Part 3: Rigging the Upper Body

 More about the cloth response expression in tutorial 2.3b

 I used the linear expression in tutorial 2.3b to create the cloth response of Angie’s shirt when she moves her arms.
-The resulting expression for the left arm shirt cloth was:
+The resulting expression for the left arm shirt cloth as explained in the tutorial is:

 Can be compressed into this:

-[0, 0] is the starting position of the cloth puppet pin when the bone rotation is at 258.3; and [-50,-25] is the X, Y position of the puppet pin when the bone rotation is at 180.8.
+The vector range is based on [0, 0], which is the starting position of the cloth puppet pin when the bone rotation is at 258.3, through [-50,-25], the (X, Y) position of the puppet pin when the bone rotation is at 180.8.

 So the script could be written like so: